Sexual intercourse: Age at first intercourse

 The prevalence of sexual intercourse has been compared cross-culturally.
 In 2003, Michael Bozon of the French Institut national d'études démographiques conducted a cross-cultural study titled "At what age do women and men have their first sexual intercourse?"
 In the first group of the contemporary cultures he studied, which included sub-Saharan Africa (listing Mali, Senegal and Ethiopia), the data indicated that the age of men at sexual initiation in these societies is at later ages than that of women, but is often extra-marital; the study considered the Indian subcontinent to also fall into this group, though data was only available from Nepal.
 In the second group, the data indicated families encouraged daughters to delay marriage, and to abstain from sexual activity before that time.
 However, sons are encouraged to gain experience with older women or prostitutes before marriage.
 Age of men at sexual initiation in these societies is at lower ages than that of women; this group includes south European and Latin cultures (Portugal, Greece and Romania are noted) and such from Latin America (Brazil, Chile, and the Dominican Republic).
 The study considered many Asian societies to also fall into this group, although matching data was only available from Thailand.
 In the third group, age of men and women at sexual initiation was more closely matched; there were two sub-groups, however.
 In non-Latin, Catholic countries (Poland and Lithuania are mentioned), age at sexual initiation was higher, suggesting later marriage and reciprocal valuing of male and female virginity.
 The same pattern of late marriage and reciprocal valuing of virginity was reflected in Singapore and Sri Lanka.
 The study considered China and Vietnam to also fall into this group, though data were not available.
 In northern and eastern European countries, age at sexual initiation was lower, with both men and women involved in sexual intercourse before any union formation; the study listed Switzerland, Germany and the Czech Republic as members of this group.

 Concerning United States data, tabulations by the National Center for Health Statistics report that the age of first sexual intercourse was 17.1 years for both males and females in 2010.
 The CDC stated that 45.5 percent of girls and 45.7 percent of boys had engaged in sexual activity by 19 in 2002; in 2011, reporting their research from 2006 to 2010, they stated that 43% of American unmarried teenage girls and 42% of American unmarried teenage boys have ever engaged in sexual intercourse.
-The CDC also reports that American girls will most likely lose their virginity to a boy who is 1 to 3 years older than they are.
-Between 1988 and 2002, the percentage of people in the U.S. who had sexual intercourse between the ages of 15 to 19 fell from 60 to 46 percent for never-married males, and from 51 to 46 percent for never-married females.